150 Most Common Brazilian Last Names Or Surnames With Meanings

 63. Gouvea

-Gouvea was taken by the inhabitant of a Portuguese town named Gouveia.
+Gouvea was taken by the inhabitants of a Portuguese town named Gouveia.
 Currently, Gouvea is most commonly used in Brazil, with more than 20,000 people bearing the name.
 Murilo Gouvea is a professional baseball player from Brazil.

 64. Guerra